cypress-io/circleci-orb/docs/jobs.md

 **`executor`**

-> Cypress executor to use
+> Cypress or custom executor name to use to run the install.

 type: executor